-In connection with the financing and management of one Australian facility, the Company's wholly owned Australian subsidiary financed the facility's development and subsequent expansion in 2003 with long-term debt obligations, which are non-recourse to us.
-As a condition of the loan, the Company is required to maintain a restricted cash balance of Australian Dollar ("AUD") 5.0 million, which, at April 1, 2007, was approximately \$4.0 million.
+In connection with the financing and management of one Australian facility, the Company's wholly owned Australian subsidiary financed the facility's development and subsequent expansion in 2003 with long-term debt obligations, which are non-recourse to the Company.
+As a condition of the loan, the Company is required to maintain a restricted cash balance of Australian Dollar ("AUD") 5.0 million, which, at September 30, 2007, was \$4.4 million and is included in non-current restricted cash.
 The term of the non-recourse debt is through 2017 and it bears interest at a variable rate quoted by certain Australian banks plus 140 basis points.
 Any obligations or liabilities of the subsidiary are matched by a similar or corresponding commitment from the government of the State of Victoria.